sachints-sk/-StriversSDESheetChallenge/Array/Pascal’s Triangle/README.md

 Variation 2: Given the row number n.
 Print the n-th row of Pascal’s triangle.

+	Current element = prevElement * (rowNumber - colIndex) / colIndex

 Variation 3: Given the number of rows n.
 Print the first n rows of Pascal’s triangle.

+	Using variation 2 we create each row